📚

 After HCl is added to each buffer system, the first one has a resulting pH of 4.74, and the second one has a resulting pH of 4.56.
 Which one has the better buffering capacity and why?

-We can see that in the first buffer, the pH remained relatively unchanged, whereas, in the second, the pH dropped.
-Because the first system's pH remained constant, the first buffer is more effective at resisting pH changes and, therefore, has a better buffering capacity.
-The magnitude of the concentration of both the acid and the conjugate base is higher in the first buffer compared to the second, implying the first buffer will also have a stronger buffer capacity.
+We can see that in the first buffer, the pH remained relatively unchanged whereas in the second the pH dropped.
+This means that the first buffer is more effective at resisting changes in pH and therefore has a better buffering capacity.
+This can also be explained by seeing that the magnitudes of the concentrations of both the acid and the conjugate base are higher in the first buffer compared to the second.
+This implies that the first buffer will have a stronger buffer capacity.

 Practice Multiple Choice Questions